RichardP1234/example-interactive-figure/README.md

 Figure URL: https://richardp1234.github.io/GFA-Vis/index2.html

-GitHub: https://github.com/RichardP1234/GFA-Vis (work in progress!)
+GitHub: https://github.com/RichardP1234/GFA-Vis (work in progress!) - note that the Plotly code for this is not written 'well' and is in no way an examplar.